We're looking for ten writers, to help us launch an audacious queer project

 We hope this will empower the LGBTQIA+ community to be the most valuable editor of our content.
-All while are free from the distraction of chasing advertising.
-That's going to let us to fulfil and focus on our mission – to fund a new generation of LGBTQIA+ creatives, who go on to change our world.
+All while being free from the distraction of chasing advertising.
+That's going to let us fulfil and focus on our mission – to fund a new generation of LGBTQIA+ creatives, who go on to change our world.

-That's why, we're building a cohort of founding members – mostly media professionals and LGBTQIA+ community leaders – who are already funding this work with paid memberships.
+We've already built a cohort of founding members – mostly media professionals and LGBTQIA+ community leaders – who are already funding this work with paid memberships.
 They include the likes of:

 - Alex Wood, Forbes in Europe Managing Director

 - Kyle Taylor, Digital rights activist, Fair Vote UK (Background fundraising for Hillary Clinton)